-$3.2.1 ext{ (do + NEG)}$
+3.2.1. (do + NEG)

 The Tyneside English contracted form for this construction is divn't (also represented as divvent) and, according to Beal (1993: 192), the auxiliary div (for do) is unique to Tyneside.
 Beal further states that the auxiliary div can occur in both positive and negative present tense statements and tag questions and that the phonological form div is never used for the main verb do (see sentence 1 below).
-Rowe (2007:361) adds that the positive form of the auxiliary div is rarely used except by conservative speakers and speakers using certain linguistic features as in-group markers (particularly a group widely identified across the Tyneside region as charvas2).
-Finally, divn't does not occur in the third
+Rowe (2007:361) adds that the positive form of the auxiliary div is rarely used except by conservative speakers and speakers using certain linguistic features as in-group markers

-2 A term used in Newcastle to denote groups of "tough" young people most often from a lower socioeconomic background known for their use of distinctive linguistic features (to signify group membership) as well as particular dress-code (branded sports apparel).
-The term has been absorbed into general English in recent years (it was Word of the Year in 2004) and now denotes members of the 'underclass' across Britain although the distinctive dress-code of sports apparel person singular which is always doesn't, according to Beal (2004: 124) (although Rowe (2007: 365) gives the form dizn't).
-Whilst there is clear evidence that divn't is the dominant vernacular form of (do + NEG) in the Tyneside area, other non-standard forms can be found as well (see e.g. Cheshire et al. (1993), Rowe (2009), and Buchstaller & Corrigan (2011)).
+(particularly a group widely identified across the Tyneside region as charvas1).
+Finally, divn't does not occur in the third person singular which is always doesn't, according to Beal (2004: 124) (although Rowe (2007: 365) gives the form dizn't).
+Whilst there is clear evidence that divn't is the dominant vernacular form of (do + NEG) in the Tyneside area, other non-standard forms can be found as well (see e.g. Cheshire et al. (1993) and Buchstaller & Corrigan (2011)).
 The variants included in this study were: do, don't, don-t, div, divn't, divn-t, divn, does, doesn't, doesn-t, dinna, divven't.
 The examples below are taken from the corpus:

 - (1) what div I like to do in my spare time well... (tls28, male, old, WC) - (2) and that you know and this pott singer I divn't care for that fellow I like to hear it sometime but as for watching it on television I don't care much for that you know (tls14, male, old, WC) - (3) I don't know how I've got this...
-I divn't knaa where all my money's gone (necte2 07- 08/N/ML/159, male, young, MC)
+I divn't knaa where all my money's gone (necte2 07-08/N/ML/159, male, young, MC)